Why GLP-1s Might Be the Missing Piece for Menopausal Cognition

 Turning Down the Thermostat: GLP-1s and Hot Flashes

-Insulin resistance and blood glucose fluctuations have been linked to increased frequency and severity of hot flashes.
-When the hypothalamus is already sensitized, sudden drops or spikes in glucose may function as physiologic stressors that trigger vasomotor responses (hot flashes).
+Reduced sensitivity to insulin and fluctuations in blood glucose are linked to increased frequency and severity of hot flashes.
+When the hypothalamus is already sensitized, sudden drops or spikes in glucose function as triggers for vasomotor responses (hot flashes).
+GLP-1 receptor agonists help reduce glucose variability and sensitivity to insulin, lowering overall stress on metabolism.
+These medications also act on the hypothalamus and may have an effect on temperature regulation.

 Combining GLP-1s with Menopause Care

-GLP-1 receptor agonists are being discussed in menopause care because they act on many of these same systems.
+GLP-1 receptor agonists are being discussed in menopause care because they act on these same systems.
 They are not approved to treat menopause symptoms and are not appropriate for everyone, but their mechanisms help reveal the biological links between metabolism, brain function, and the experiences many women report during this stage of life.

 Navigating menopause can be complicated and a personalized approach that considers hormones, metabolism, and your lifestyle can help determine the right options for your body.
 A specialized menopause and metabolic consultation may help determine whether additional metabolic options may be appropriate as part of your care plan.